bubblefishstudio/alphaXmas/README.md

 # alphaXmas
 This is a Hackathon project for 2020-2021 Creative Programming and Computing Course.
-The main purpose of this project is discover how to do **Music Melody Generation** using RNN modelling, together with the a graphical simulation of Christmas Tree Generation using L-system.
+The main purpose of this project is to discover how to do **Music Melody Generation** using RNN modelling, together with the a graphical simulation of Christmas Tree Generation using L-system.

 We build this project as we have interest in L-system and Deep Learning.
 They are really interesting!
 As the course 'Creative Programming and Computing' provide the Hackathon day on Dec.18th 2020.
 We decided to apply the knowledge into practice in this project.